cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - APFLOAT 2.41
   - Animal 2.3.21.

-- Source code and application of CrypTool 1.x are now subject to the Apache license 2.0 (see http://www.apache.org/licenses/LICENSE-2.0).
+- Source code and application of CT1 are now subject to the Apache license 2.0 (see http://www.apache.org/licenses/LICENSE-2.0).